ttop32/ImageScanOCR/README.md

 ![result](doc/screenshot_2.png)

 # Features
-- Recognise text from image using Window OCR
+- image to text using Window OCR
 - Image can be easily exploered using given side list panel
 - OCR result text can be saved as text file